Fireforge/rustup-powershell/README.md

 A rustup equivalent for Windows using Powershell

+### **Rust's installer now installs Cargo along with it.
+If you wanted to use this script just for that reason, it's no longer necessary.**

 This is an attempt to provide a `rustup.sh` equivalent for Windows. `rustup.ps1` will download the latest Windows Rust and Cargo binaries, run the Rust installer, and then places `cargo.exe` in the Rust's bin directory.

 The script is designed to work on any Windows with Powershell 2.0, but is currently only confirmed on the following: